Skip to main content

 RAG (Retrieval-Augmented Generation)

 An AI architecture that combines information retrieval with language generation.
 In RAG, an AI model first retrieves relevant documents or web pages, then generates an answer grounded in that retrieved content.
-This is how most answer engines work — making your content retrievable and well-structured is the foundation of GEO.
+Because most answer engines use this pattern, making your content retrievable and well-structured is the foundation of GEO.

 A text file at the root of a website that tells web crawlers which pages they can or cannot access.
 For GEO, robots.txt is critical because blocking AI crawlers (GPTBot, ClaudeBot, PerplexityBot, Google-Extended) prevents your content from being indexed and cited by AI models.
 Most businesses benefit from allowing AI crawler access.